Rachelslh/Article-dynamo/README.md

 The model is a decoder-only Transformer with the following key components:

-Tokenization: Converts input text into tokens using OpenAI's (Tiktoken)[https://github.com/openai/tiktoken].
+- Tokenization: Converts input text into tokens using OpenAI's (Tiktoken)[https://github.com/openai/tiktoken].
-Embedding: Maps tokens to dense vectors of dimension d_model.
+- Embedding: Maps tokens to dense vectors of dimension d_model.
-Decoder Layers: Stacked layers of self-attention and feed-forward networks.
+- Decoder Layers: Stacked layers of self-attention and feed-forward networks.
-Output Layer: Projects decoder outputs to vocabulary logits, followed by a softmax layer to obtain probabilities.
+- Output Layer: Projects decoder outputs to vocabulary logits, followed by a softmax layer to obtain probabilities.

 ### Key Hyperparameters
+- block_size: Length of one sequence.
-d_model: Dimension of the embedding and hidden states.
+- d_model (embedding_dim): Dimension of the embedding and hidden states.
-num_heads: Number of attention heads.
+- num_heads (heads): Number of attention heads.
+- d_k (head_size): Dimension of one attention head.
-d_ff: Dimension of the feed-forward network, hardcoded to 4 times the embedding dimension.
+- d_ff: Dimension of the feed-forward network, hardcoded to 4 times the embedding dimension.

-Total: 15.2 M Trainable params

 ```bash